-You’ve got an interview invitation.
+You have got an interview invitation.
 Congratulations!
-But what’s next?
+But what is next?
 This section will talk about what and how you should research before you attend a job interview.
 The preparation at this stage is going to be significant in helping you to crush the interview and get the dream job you want.

 Types of Interview